Converting to a healthy eating routine and life can be overwhelming; baby steps are good in getting started. Here are some steps to start to consider.

 #3 What You Drink Matters

-Switch to herbal teas like coriander cumin fennel tea and Licorice Mint Tea which both of these are amazing for your digestion.
+Switch to organic coffee or herbal teas like coriander cumin fennel tea and Licorice Mint Tea which both of these are amazing for your digestion.
 Also green tea, green tea’s catechins EGCG, EGC, ECG, and EC are helpful in fighting and preventing cancer, fight against free radicals which protect from DNA damage, help your body detoxify and helps protect your body against damage from UV radiation according to the National Cancer Institute as well as many other research institutes.
 Green tea is also one of the best anti-aging beverages we can drink.

 Making warm healthy beverages are so good for your digestion and health, it is one of the #1 ways I nurture myself on a regular daily basis.* From bone broth to my dandelion tea latte, to herbal teas I have on hand and take tea bags with me when I am out, drinking filtered water, about 12 ounces max of coconut water a day to replenish electrolytes after my workouts and Kombucha are all amazing beverages to consume to improve your health immediately.*